ga-dc/wdi17/dir.md

 ## DIR Application Process

 The DIR application process consists of three steps: a statement of interest, a technical challenge, and a sample teach.
-Each step is contingent upon the prior.
+Each step is contingent upon completion of the prior.

 A timeline of the steps is available below.